jlorenzoC/spring-demo-one/README.md

 ## Future distributable features, yeah!

-Branch by branch, every Spring feature will be discovered.
+Branch by branch, some Spring's features will be discovered.
 So, if you want more Spring code, you need to checkout branches.